shaliulab/idtrackerai/docs/source/how_to_install.rst

     pip install idtrackerai[gui]

-To get GPU support without having to manually install the CUDA 10.0 and the cuDNN 7.6, you can install Tensorflow with GPU support with the Conda package manager with the following command:
+To get GPU support without having to manually install the CUDA 10.0 and the cuDNN 7.6, you can install Tensorflow with GPU support from the Conda package manager with the following command:

 .. code-block:: bash